ThibaultFillion/strengths/paper/paper.md

 system states successively sampled during the simulation and the corresponding sampling times, is stored in a *RDTrajectory* object.

-So far, STReNGHTS supports simulation engines implementing the Original Gillespie algorithm [@gillespie_exact_1977], the $\tau$-leap approximation to the Gillespie algorithm [@gillespie_approximate_2001], and the Euler Method, operating both on grid and graph spaces, with diffusion handled according to the method described in Ref. [@bernstein_simulating_2005].
+So far, STReNGHTS implements simulation engines for the original Gillespie algorithm [@gillespie_exact_1977], the $\tau$-leap approximation to the Gillespie algorithm [@gillespie_approximate_2001], and the Euler Method, operating on both grid and graph spaces, with diffusion handled according to the method described in Ref. [@bernstein_simulating_2005] (with a slight adaptation for graph spaces).

 # STReNGTHS and similar tools